kubernetes-retired/external-storage/local-volume/README.md

 affinity information that the system uses to schedule pods to the correct nodes.

-An external static provisioner and a related bootstrapper is available to help simplify local storage management once the local volumes are configured.
+An external static provisioner and a related bootstrapper are available to help simplify local storage management once the local volumes are configured.

 ## Feature Status